Wireless Networking at Skidmore College

 What kind of network connections are in the dorms?

 Skidmore has hired Apogee to install and manage an all-new wireless network in the residence halls.
 This new wireless network is the most current technology available.
 The residence halls will now be an all-wireless network.
 There will no longer be cable modems in the rooms.

-Wireless speeds will be at 20Mb download and 5Mb upload – per device.
-You can register as many as 5 devices per person.
+Wireless speeds will be at 20Mb download and 5Mb upload per device.
+You can register as many as five devices per person.
 If you opt to pay for faster service (or more devices), all your devices will be guaranteed at the faster download speeds.

 This new wireless network will require registration for each device you’d like to connect.
 You can register before you even get on campus, just be sure to register all the devices you’ll be bringing.
 When you register, don’t use your Skidmore credentials.
 Be sure to choose “Resident” when signing up for an account. https://www.myresnet.com/signup.

 What is VPN?
-VPN stands for Virtual Private Network and is a secure application for getting access from off campus to resources on campus.
+VPN stands for virtual private network, a secure application for getting access from off campus to resources on campus.